 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-It remains to be seen if Peacock's new The Fresh Prince of Bel-Air reboot, Bel-Air, which reimagines the iconic '90s comedy as a drama, will venture into genre territory.
-But, because Will Smith is executive producing the new series, which premieres on Feb.
-13, we at SYFY WIRE figured it was a good occasion to rank Smith's 5 best sci-fi roles.
+Peacock's The Fresh Prince of Bel-Air reboot, Bel-Air, which reimagines the iconic '90s comedy as a drama, returns to the streamer this Thursday, Feb.
+23 with the debut of Season 2.
+Since Smith is an executive producer on the newer series, we at SYFY WIRE figured it was a good occasion to rank Smith's five best sci-fi roles.
 You think moving to the West Coast gets your life flipped, turned upside down?
 Try welcoming an alien to Earth.

 5. Wild Wild West